Back To Top

 Welcome to Princess Elizabeth!

-Our Board is focused on literacy and numeracy achievement and creating an environment where we are working together on our goal of success for every student.
-We also value the community partnerships and parent involvement which are so crucial to a successful education for our students.
+We place a strong focus on literacy and numeracy achievement while fostering a collaborative environment where we work together toward our shared goal of success for every student.
+We also greatly value our community partnerships and the involvement of families, recognizing that these connections are essential to a thriving and successful school experience.

 Message from the Principal

-I am very proud to be the Principal of Princess Elizabeth.
-I look forward to meeting our families and students and working with our parents and teachers to inspire students to continue to learn and to set their sights high.
-Our caretakers have been working hard to get the classrooms back up and running for the September 5th start.
-Also, teaching and support staff have been busy preparing for the new school year.
-They look forward to working with you and your children over the coming months.
+Mr. Hogg and I are very proud to be the Principals of Princess Elizabeth.
+We look forward to getting to know our families and students and working with our parents and teachers to inspire students to continue to learn and to set their sights high.

 plan-of-care---anaphylaxis